MALPRACTICE IS LETHAL, PAYS WELL

 Individuals like popular writers, science writers, medical professionals, public health professionals, celebrities, individuals “in recovery”, others.

-Me or someone with my background and training interpreting medical imaging and providing brain surgery
+Just as me or someone with my background and training interpreting medical imaging and providing brain surgery predicts illness and deaths.

 So long as I maintain this Oath faithfully and without corruption, may it be granted to me to partake of life fully and the practice of my art, gaining the respect of all men for all time.